 - The submitted work must have been produced during the 3 years preceding the submission deadline.

 - The documentation required for the application or nomination must include full name and contact details of the author, suitable documentation of the report or media file in digital format (PDF-file containing a scan of the original paper, an internet link, an audio or movie file or similar).

-- Permission to publish the work in a suitable format to be agreed with the author on the EMS Media must be given/secured by the time of submission.
+- Permission to publish the work in a suitable format to be agreed with the author on the EMS Media channels must be given/secured by the time of submission.
 Otherwise the submission will not be accepted.

-- A selection committee of at least five, including one member of the EMS Media and Communication Team, is responsible for the announcement of the award and the selection of the winning entry among the submissions.
+- A selection committee of at least five, including at least one member of the EMS Media and Communication Team, is responsible for the announcement of the award and the selection of the winning entry among the submissions.
 Three experts of the committee are appointed by the EMS Council on a yearly basis.

 - The selection committee will normally work by e-mail.
 A telephone conference may be called should this be advisable.

 - Nominations and applications for one of the Media Awards can be transferred to a different category should the respective committee find it more suitable for a different type of award.
-This process should be completed within a week after the application deadline.
+This process should be completed within a week after the application deadline

 - The majority of committee member votes decides on the selection.
 A committee member should abstain from voting in case that he/she collaborates or has collaborated with the author of the submission.
 Each year the award is announced not more than one awardee is selected.